James Tont operazione D.U.E.

-James Tont operazione D.U.E. or The Wacky World of James Tont is a 1966 French/Italian international co-production spy film spoof based on James Bond's Thunderball and featuring elements predating the release of You Only Live Twice.
+James Tont operazione D.U.E. or The Wacky World of James Tont is a 1966 spy film spoof based on James Bond's Thunderball and featuring elements predating the release of You Only Live Twice.
 Directed by Bruno Corbucci, the Eurospy spy-fi comedy adventure is the sequel to James Tont operazione U.N.O.
-(1965) with Lando Buzzanca repeating his role as 00 Agent James Tont, a satire of James Bond and Loris Gizzi as the black monocle wearing supervillain spoof of Emilio Largo.
+(1965).
+Lando Buzzanca reprises his role as 00 Agent James Tont, a satire of James Bond and Loris Gizzi as the black monocle-wearing supervillain spoof of Emilio Largo.

 Following this film Corbucci wrote a parody of Our Man Flint called Il vostro super agente Flit (1966), directed by Mariano Laurenti.